Know your social media: The top 3 sites in North America

-This photo and video sharing service now has 1 billion users and is considered the next big thing in social media.
-Use of the platform grew from 28% to 35% from 2016 to 2018, and considering it keeps adding fun features, it seems likely this growth will continue.
+This photo and video sharing service now has 1 billion users and is firmly ensconced as the visual king of social media.
+Use of the platform reached the 2 billion mark in 2021, and considering Instagram keeps adding fun features, it seems likely this growth will continue.

 To succeed on Instagram, your visuals must be appealing.
 Take the time to shoot multiple photos, experiment with photo editors and Instagram’s own filters, and use hashtags to check out what similar brands are posting.